gsomix/blog/01-say-hello-to-avalonia.md

 ![window](img/01-window.png)

+Please note if you're MacOS user you need to install `gtk+3` via `brew`.
+It seems this issue is [fixed](https://github.com/AvaloniaUI/Avalonia/issues/1294) in the nightly build of Avalonia.

 ## Visual designer

 If you're a Visual Studio user, you will probably like [Avalonia for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaforVisualStudio) extension.
 It contains visual designer for Avalonia XAML similar to WPF XAML designer.